 The pay is $10 per website tested, and the schedule is very flexible.
 The opportunities you get will depend on the quality of work you provide.
 Apply for usability testing with User Testing, and Analysia.

 Telephone Mystery Shopping

-There are many other jobs in the global market for many countries, but it requires research and verification to weed out the scams.
+There are many other jobs in the global market for applicants from many countries, but it requires research and verification to weed out the scams.
 I do believe that no matter what country you are in, you can always find a flexible job suitable to your schedule.

 If you are looking for more flexible jobs, try looking in the “remote” section of Indeed.